logiclogue/jordanlord.co.uk/src/blog/apple-in-a-box.md

 1, the drawn name must be the empty universe.
 The only way to achieve this is by every input being the creation of a state anti-state pair.

+In addition to this, all quantum foam is driven by user input.
+Only the end user can create a particle anti-particle pair.

 The implications of this assumption is that it helps us better understand how black holes and space time work within this simulation.

-- TODO - quantum foam is defined by user input!

 ## Black Holes